Waleed2660/springboot-learning-kit/tasks/Task_1.md

 ---

-**_Note:_** _Build a habit to never hardcode credentials for testing & production Environments in your code.
-Always use environment variables or configuration files to manage sensitive information.
-As we go along, we'll see how we can configure those._

----

 ### Time to run the application
 Now you can now run the application.
 This can be done in different ways.